pawelniewie/pawelniewiadomski.com/_posts/2016-10-31-bad-patterns-in-ruby-using-private-attr_accessor.md

 `@` in instance variables name has a purpose!
 Why would you want to resign from it only to save some time typing it.
 Is it really that hard?

-`@` denotes that this `thing` comes from within the class.
+`@thing` denotes that this `thing` comes from within the class.
 That's a really important information as Ruby is really dynamic and methods can come from different places.
 It saves you brain ticks 😉

 It's the scope marker - you instantly see what's the scope for the `thing`.

 Also you see it's not a method call so it doesn't have any side effects.
 The least side effects you have in your code the better as it's easier to understand what influences what.

-Usually `private` section is at the end of file and the initialiser is on top.
+Usually `private` section is at the end of file while the initializer is on top.
 So either you need to open members dialog in RubyMine or read the whole file.

 I even saw code like that: